Have you recently discovered that you’re not lasting long enough during sex to rock your partner’s world?

 But if you are at the point where you just know that you suffer from premature ejaculation, I do suggest working on the problem as soon as you can.

 I highly recommend practicing natural techniques, which is the only way to deal with premature ejaculation permanently.
-This is what I personally did, following the course provided in the excellent ejaculation trainer ebook.
+You can learn all about those in a good premature ejaculation guide.